 Both houses have been altered over the years, but the seventeenth-century core of each one can still be seen.

-The above photo is from a 1906 post card of the Bosworth House.
+The photo above left is from a 1906 post card of the Bosworth House.
 (Click to enlarge).
+The photo above right was provided by Dr. Matthew Perry.
 The house was next to Silver Creek where on moonlit nights it looked like a silver mirror.

 Facing west at 1382 Hope Street, the Elm Farm c.1687 et seq. sits at the corner of Hope and Elm Farm Road in Bristol.
 The front section of the3 house dates to 1740, but the east portion of the ell behind it dates to 1695.
 An addition was added to this original portion to the east c.
 1850.